vbrh-immalle/faq/curriculum.md

 ## What curriculum do you follow/recommend?
 ## Are there any curricula you discourage?

-**CodeAcademy**
+**Codecademy**

-Yes, most of the material on codecademy.com is either buggy (the command-line tutorial) or out of date.
-One example of this is codecademy.com teaches Python 2, not Python 3, which was released in 2008.
+Yes, most of the material on codecademy.com is either buggy or out of date.
+One best example of this is codecademy.com teaches Python 2, not Python 3, which was released in 2008.
 The final 2.7 release was out in 2010.
-From the official
+From the official docs:
-docs:

 > In particular, instructors introducing Python to new programmers
 > should consider teaching Python 3 first and then introducing the